mateim4/Archer/.github/instructions/LCMDesigner_Code_Instructions_Generic.instructions.md

 ### DO's ✅
 - ALWAYS use Purple Glass components for all forms, inputs, buttons, cards
+- ALWAYS rely on the shared design tokens for spacing, color, typography, and shadows instead of hardcoded or local overrides
+- ALWAYS inspect existing CSS or style overrides around a component when making UI changes; remove or align them with design tokens so they do not fight the new implementation
 - ALWAYS import from '@/components/ui' for form components
 - ALWAYS use standard CSS classes from design system
 - ALWAYS use Poppins family in styles